 JLS is The Java Language Specification.
 Every developer should

 buy or download (free) this

-specification and read it, a bit at a time.
+specification (and maybe the JVM Spec too) and read it, a bit at a time.

 - How do changes get into Java?

 - Why is there no printf-like function in Java?

 Actually there are!
 This was fixed in Java 5; see Java Cookbook (2nd Edition) Chapter 9.